205 - 460 Springbank Dr.

 CANADA

-ADHD or Attention Deficit Hyperactivity Disorder is a neurodevelopmental disorder that affects both children and adults.
-It is estimated that 5% to 10% of children worldwide have ADHD.
-In Canada, approximately 5% of children and 2.5% of adults have been diagnosed with this condition.
+ADHD or attention deficit hyperactivity disorder is not just about being overly energetic.
+It is a neurodevelopmental disorder that affects both children and adults, with approximately 5% of children and 2.5% of adults having been diagnosed with this condition in Canada.

-ADHD is a disorder that affects attention, impulsivity, and hyperactivity.
-The symptoms of ADHD are persistent and can have a negative impact on a person's daily life, including their ability to focus, learn, and socialize.
-The symptoms of ADHD usually appear before the age of 12 and can continue into adulthood.
+ADHD is a disorder that involves attention, impulsivity, and hyperactivity.
+Depending on the person, the symptoms of ADHD can be persistent and negatively impact their daily lives.
+Those who have ADHD tend to lose their ability to focus on anything, learn from school or work, as well as socializing with other people.
+The symptoms of ADHD usually appear before the age of 12, and it can go on until adulthood if left untreated.

 The 9 symptoms of ADHD are categorized into two main types: inattention and hyperactivity/impulsivity.

-It can be challenging to identify ADHD in children, as many of the symptoms of ADHD are normal behaviours for children.
-However, if you notice the following three signs, you may want to consider seeking a professional evaluation:
+To identify ADHD in children, you have to be observant and early when it comes to detection and seeking clinical help.
+And while many of the symptoms of ADHD are normal behaviours for children, if you notice the following three signs, you may want to consider seeking a professional evaluation:

-The exact cause of ADHD is still unknown.
-However, it is believed that genetics, environmental factors, and brain structure play a role in the development of ADHD.
-Studies have shown that individuals with ADHD have differences in the structure and functioning of certain areas of the brain, including the prefrontal cortex, the basal ganglia, and the cerebellum.
+While the exact cause of ADHD remains unknown, most psychologists would agree that genetics, environmental factors, and brain structure all play a role in the development of ADHD.
+Studies have shown that those who are living with ADHD have differences in the structure and functioning of certain areas of the brain (basal ganglia, prefrontal cortex, and cerebellum) compared to normal brains.

-ADHD and autism are two separate conditions that share some similar symptoms.
-While both conditions can affect a person's social skills and behaviour, ADHD is primarily a disorder of attention, hyperactivity, and impulsivity, while autism is a disorder of social communication and behaviour.
-Although some individuals with ADHD may have traits of autism, the two conditions are distinct and require different approaches to treatment.
+No, it’s not, as ADHD and autism are two different conditions that share only a few similar symptoms.
+But while both conditions can affect a person’s social skills and behaviour, ADHD is primarily a disorder of has to do with someone’s attention, hyperactivity, and impulsivity.

 There are three types of ADHD: inattentive type, hyperactive-impulsive type, and combined type.
 Understanding the differences between the types can help individuals and their loved ones better understand their symptoms and develop effective treatment plans.

-It's important to note that the severity and presentation of symptoms can vary widely among individuals with ADHD, regardless of their type.
-A professional evaluation and personalized treatment plan can help individuals with ADHD manage their symptoms and improve their daily life.
+Remember that the severity and number of symptoms vary widely among those with ADHD, regardless of their type.
+Professional evaluations and personalized treatment plans are the most ideal way to help those with ADHD manage their symptoms and improve their daily life in turn.

-Archways Centre for CBT is a psychology practice based in London, Ontario that provides psychoeducational assessments for children, adolescents and adults.
-Following the assessment and diagnosis we can make recommendations for following up with your family doctor (for medication), and/or some ADHD coaching, or CBT at Archways.
-It is important to first be assessed thoroughly to guide treatment recommendations.
+Archways Centre for CBT is a psychology practice based in London, Ontario that provides psychoeducational assessments and clinical diagnoses for children, adolescents and adults.
+We then provide treatment recommendations, whether it’s ADHD coaching, a referral for medication, or CBT for anxiety.

-Archways Centre for CBT currently offers a hybrid model of in-person and virtual sessions using secure video.
+Archways Centre for CBT offers a hybrid model of in-person and virtual sessions using secure video.
 However, psychoeducational assessments do require you or your child to be seen in-person for a full day of testing.
+For more information, reach us at (519) 472-6612.